Data-Pooling in Stochastic Optimization: Performance Guarantees for Shrunken-SAA

-We first bound the cardinality of \edit{$\FperfqmP$}, \edit{$\FlooqmP$}.
+\end{theorem}} Both proofs follow the strategy from \cref{sec:ProofTechniqueOverview} (see \cref{sec:DiscreteGeneralAppendix}) and, \editt{hence, lead to the same right hand sides.
+However, the left hand sides are distinct.
+We sketch the main ideas of the proof:} We first bound the cardinality of \edit{$\FperfqmP$}, \edit{$\FlooqmP$}.
 The key is to generalize the argument of \cref{sec:DisceteFixedAnchor} from counting breakpoints in a univariate piecewise affine function to counting the pieces in a multivariate piecewise affine function. \edit{First, we reparameterize our policies.
 Let the columns of $\bm V \in \mathbb R^{d \times d_0}$ be a basis of $\spn(\mP)$.
 Then, intrepreting $\bm 0/0$ as an arbitrary point in $\Delta_d$ (e.g., $\be/d$),} {\blockedit } Hence, it suffices to bound the right most side of \cref{eq:ySolPerf}.
 An advantage of this $\btheta$-parameterization over the original $(\alpha, \bq)$-parameterization is that, for $\Nhat_k > 0$,

 and $\btheta$ occurs linearly in this representation. {\blockedit The set of $\btheta$ where we are indifferent between $\bx_{ki}, \bx_{kj} \in \X_k$ in \cref{eq:ThetaParam} is the hyperplane

 Consider drawing all $\sum_{k=1}^K \binom{\abs{ \X_k}}{2}$ such hyperplanes, as in \cref{fig:DiscretePackingGeneral}.
 Then, for any $\btheta \in \R{d_0}$, consider the polyhedron given by the equality constraints of those hyperplanes containing $\btheta$, and the inequality constraints defined by the side on which $\btheta$ lies for the remaining hyperplanes.
 The relative ordering of $\{\left( \bm V\btheta +\bfmhat_{k} \right)^\top \bc_k( \bx_k): \bx_k \in \X_k \}$ is constant for all $\btheta$ in this polyhedron's interior.
 Hence, $(\bx_k(\| \bm V\btheta \|_1, \bm V\btheta / \| \bm V\btheta \|_1, \bfmhat_k))_{k=1}^K$ is also constant.
 Thus, to bound $\FperfqmP$, it suffices to count the number of such polyhedra.
 We do this counting in \cref{sec:DiscreteGeneralAppendix}.
 A similar argument (with a different hyperplane arrangement) can be used to bound the cardinality of \edit{$\FlooqmP$}.} \edit{We summarize the results as:} {\blockedit \begin{lemma}[Size of Discrete Solutions Sets] Under the assumptions of \cref{thm:ShrinkageDiscreteGeneralAnchor},